5.2.2 Data Display

 source /opt/tros/setup.bash# Configure the tros.b environment

-source /opt/tros/humble/setup.bash# Start the F37 camera to publish images in BGR8 format
+source /opt/tros/humble/setup.bash# Launch the F37 camera and publish images in BGR8 format

-mipi_out_formatarbitrarily.
-RViz2 only supports image formats like RGB8, RGBA8, BGR8, BGRA8, etc. -
+mipi_out_format; RViz2 only supports image formats such as RGB8, RGBA8, BGR8, and BGRA8. -

-If the following information is output, it means that the node has been successfully started
+If the program outputs the following information, it indicates that the node has started successfully:

 [INFO] [launch]: All log files can be found below /root/.ros/log/2022-08-19-03-53-54-778203-ubuntu-2881662